SAP-samples/law-result-file/README.md

 There are no known issues at this time.

 ## How to obtain support
 This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.
-If you have any topics, you may discuss them with your SAP license audit contact or you can create a [ticket](https://github.com/SAP-samples/law-result-file/issues/new).
+If you have any topics, you may discuss them with your SAP license audit contact or you can create an [issue](https://github.com/SAP-samples/law-result-file/issues/new).
 Further information is available at https://support.sap.com/en/my-support/systems-installations/system-measurement.html.

 ## Contributing